£260 million arena and conference and exhibition centre boost for the North East

 "Not only will they bring new life to the area but they will bring new jobs and significantly boost the local and regional economy.
 An arena and conference and exhibition facility will also play an important role in complementing and strengthening demand for national and international conferences, exhibitions and events at Sage Gateshead and BALTIC, as well as acting as a catalyst for wider investment across Gateshead and further stimulating economic growth.

-"We're now more confident than ever that we can finally push forward with our exciting plans for this £200 million development site.
-Working closely with our development partners, SMG Europe, local partners and the private sector, it really is time to give the North East another landmark destination and complete the picture of this truly unique, riverside site."
+"We're now more confident than ever that we can finally push forward with our exciting plans for this £260 million development site.
+Working closely with our development partners, ASM Global, Sir Robert McAlpine, local partners and the private sector, it really is time to give the North East another landmark destination and complete the picture of this truly unique, riverside site."

 The new facilities on Gateshead Quays which will be capable of holding major music and cultural events, as well as conferences and exhibitions, is anticipated to support over 1,140 jobs with well over half being newly created.
 Attracting an extra 296,000 visitors to the region it's estimated to boost the regional economy by over £29.5 million annually in future years.

-SMG Europe, which currently operates the Metro Radio Arena, is a wholly owned subsidiary of SMG which is an industry leader with in excess of 220 venues world- wide.
-It is anticipated the new, state of the art 12,500 seat arena, and conference and exhibition space could transform the region's business tourist economy.
+ASM Global, which currently operates the Utilita Arena, is an industry leader with in excess of 220 venues world- wide.
+It is anticipated the new, state of the art 12,500 capacity arena, and international conference and exhibition space could transform the region's business tourist economy.
 It's widely acknowledged that there is a massive untapped demand to bring large scale events, conferences and exhibitions to the region and a combined leisure and entertainment development would help meet customer expectations.

-Executive Vice President European Operations of SMG, John Sharkey said: "We've for some time been looking at increasing our presence in the North East.
+Executive Vice President European Operations of ASM, John Sharkey said: "We've for some time been looking at increasing our presence in the North East.
 The Gateshead Quays development site is truly a unique location which will offer visitors a whole new experience.
-Our new entertainment, conferencing and exhibition facilities, standing shoulder to shoulder with Sage Gateshead and BALTIC, will we firmly believe, further cement Gateshead Quays as a popular and stunning world class cultural destination, whilst bringing significant benefits for the whole region as well as Newcastle and Gateshead."
+Our new entertainment, conferencing and exhibition facilities, standing shoulder to shoulder with Sage Gateshead and BALTIC, will we firmly believe, further cement Gateshead Quays as a popular and stunning world class cultural destination, whilst bringing significant benefits for the whole North East of England as well as Newcastle and Gateshead."

 Gateshead Council has been working with Ask Real Estate Limited and PATRIZIA UK Limited on this development site since June 2015 when they were selected as preferred developers.